franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 Last but not least, we are very grateful for our very engaged translation contributors on Crowdin, who translated quite a few OpenProject strings!
 This release we would like to highlight
 - [Alexander Aleschenko](https://crowdin.com/profile/top4ek), for a great number of translations into Russian.
-- [حمید ملک محمدی](https://crowdin.com/profile/hmmftg), for a great number of translations into Persian.
+- [hmmftg](https://crowdin.com/profile/hmmftg), for a great number of translations into Persian.
 - [william](https://crowdin.com/profile/WilliamFromTW), for a great number of translations into Chinese Simplified and Chinese Traditional.
 - [Alin Marcu](https://crowdin.com/profile/deconfcom), for a great number of translations into Romanian.